Skip the Metro-North ride into Manhattan.

 On Main Street in Mount Kisco, Pour already qualifies as a great night out, thanks to its rare whiskey selection, absinthe fountain, and atmosphere.
 But the most popular night (read: book in advance) at this former Victorian home is the one Wednesday per month that they roll out Wine Bingo.
 It’s the same game you knew as a kid but better with charcuterie, cocktails (there’s a $20 minimum), and bottles of wine as prizes when you shout, “Bingo!”

 Next time you need a restaurant for date night, skip what’s hot and new and opt for a little old-school wining and dining.
 At La Vista in South Salem, cozy up to the fire and indulge in classic Italian dishes with a heavy helping of retro, tableside preparations and doting service.
 Head to Hastings-on-Hudson for Parisian bistro charm — côte de boeuf for two, an all-French wine list, and pressed-tin ceilings — at Saint George.
 Or turn a night out into an overnight with fine dining at Equus and a stay at the Castle Hotel & Spa.
+(Note: Equus is temporarily closed.)

 At Monroe College in New Rochelle, The Dining Lab offers what may be the tastiest fine-dining deal in the county: a three-course prix-fixe dinner for just $25 (Tues-Fri, reservations required).
 An even bigger surprise is who’s doing the cooking: It’s run by students from the Culinary Institute of New York.
 Let them school you in contemporary American cuisine, and you’ll help them earn good grades with an A+ evening out.
+(Note: The Dining Lab is open on a seasonal basis.)

 Skip the sitter and work on your strike, at Bowlmor in White Plains (pictured above), where 56 bowling lanes, three bars, and 50 arcade games offer fun — and Westchester’s biggest and most shareable burger — for the whole family.
 At Grand Prix New York in Mount Kisco, indulge in a little family-friendly competition, with a race around the go-kart track, plus bowling, games, and dinner at the onsite restaurant, Fuel.
 Or, tackle the four-story ropes course, suit up for a game of laser tag, and play indoor bocce or shuffleboard at Spins Hudson (adults, grab a pint from River Outpost Brewing Co.) in Peekskill.